Honor Diaries: Structure

 Honor Diaries is divided into five main sections.
 The film begins with a broad analysis of women’s rights in Muslim-majority countries, drawing attention to issues such as lack of access to education and restrictions on movement.
 From there, the film expands on three major crimes targeting women: forced marriage, honor killings and female genital mutilation (FGM).
 In the final chapter, the documentary explores the rising trend of honor-based violence in Western societies, and efforts to silence voices of opposition by intimidation.

 Featured interviewees

-The film features in-depth interviews with nine women who represent diverse communities throughout the Muslim and non-Muslim world.
+The film features in-depth interviews with eleven women who represent diverse communities throughout the Muslim and non-Muslim world.
 The women reside in the United Kingdom, the United States, Canada and Sudan.
 In the documentary, the featured women share their stories from their personal lives, professional work and their struggle to fight for broad-scale change.